-This course examines the major physical, psychosocial, and cognitive/language developmental milestones for children, both typical and atypical, from conception through adolescence.
-There will be an emphasis on interactions between maturational processes and environmental factors.
-While studying developmental theory and investigative research methodologies, students will observe children, evaluate individual differences and analyze characteristics of development at various stages.
-Designed as a foundation course for careers in ECE, Education, Human Services, Health and related fields.
+This course examines the progression of development in the physical, cognitive, social, and emotional domains and identifies developmental milestones for children from conception through adolescence.
+Emphasis is on interactions between biological processes and environmental factors.
+Students will observe children, evaluate individual differences, and analyze characteristics of development at various stages according to developmental theories.

-ECE4 Positive Social Development in Young Child3.0 units

-Not open for credit to students with credit in ECE1C
+ECE4 Positive Social Development in Young Child 3 units Letter Grade Only - 54 lecture hours Limitations on Enrollment: " Not open for credit to students with credit in ECE1C Transferable to CSU only